 Schematic representation of type 1 circular seating arrangement

 - Facing outwards: In this arrangement, every object or a person in the arrangement will be facing outwards.

 A perfect example of circular seating arrangement questions would be playing musical chairs.

 Schematic representation of type 2 circular seating arrangement

 To explore Calendars in detail, check at the linked article.

 Question 1: How different is the seating arrangement in actual and in the picture?

-Five friends Deepthi, Bhagya, Ramya, Sushil, and Akash request Sugjna their friend to take their photograph.
-Bhagya who is an attention seeker is always in the middle of Ramya and Deepti.
+Five friends Deepthi, Bhagya, Ramya, Sushil, and Akash request Sugjna, their friend, to take their photograph.
+Bhagya, who is an attention seeker, is always in the middle of Ramya and Deepti.
 There is no one to the left of Akash.
 Ramya always stands next to Sushil.
 There is no girl between two boys.
-Who is at the right extreme end in the photograph?
+Who is at the extreme right end in the photograph?

 Topic 5: Complex Arrangement